 - The FSC label gives assurance that the wood comes from well-managed forests and has legal origins

-FSC-certified wood offers a solution to reducing the carbon footprint of building and construction sector
+- FSC-certified wood offers a solution to reducing the carbon footprint of the building and contruction sector

 - FSC is preferred by the Leadership in Energy and Environmental Design (LEED).

 - Building Research Establishment Environmental Assessment Method (BREEAM), Green Building Initiative (US & Canada);